 Rape and regulation

 Generally, any coercion or rape was severely punished under Roman law.
-The first lex date back to the 2nd century BCE and apply to both same-sex and bisexual acts.
+The first lex dates back to the 2nd century BCE and applies to both same-sex and bisexual acts.
 The law applied to free people as well as the so-called infamis or suspiciosus – a term for people with lower status and rights.
 Lex Julia de vi publica, a law adopted in the 3rd century CE but dating back to the times of Julius Caesar’s dictatorship, unequivocally defines rape as a forced rapprochement on “a boy, woman and anyone “.
-The punishment that Lex provided for was the death penalty.
+The punishment that Lex provided was the death penalty.
 In turn, sex with a slave of another citizen was considered a form of theft or illegal appropriation of property.

 Seneca the Elder cites a hypothetical case of a teenager (adulescens) being raped by his 10 peers.
-The writer and scholar, however, emphasizes the effectiveness of Rome’s legislative bodies and the possibility of enforcing legal norms.
+The writer and scholar, however, emphasize the effectiveness of Rome’s legislative bodies and the possibility of enforcing legal norms.
 Another crime is the rape of a free Roman citizen (ingenuus), which led a disgraced Roman to suicide.
-Such a crime was considered one of the worst crimes that could be committed alongside patricide, rape of a virgin and sacking a temple.
+Such a crime was considered one of the worst crimes that could be committed alongside patricide, rape of a virgin and sacking of a temple.

 The lack of self-control, especially in managing his own sex life, indicated that the man was unable to properly control other people.
-In turn, succumbing to a too low level of pleasure threatened to erode a citizen’s personal culture.
+In turn, succumbing to a too-low level of pleasure threatened to erode a citizen’s personal culture.

 Homosexuality in the legions